Cyber Risk Assessment and Management

 Cyber Insurance – Risk Transfer

-The Cyber Insurance Market has evolved significantly since the first policies were introduced in the late 1990’s.
-Today, there are over 25 carriers in the market providing up to $300M in limits.
-Coverage extensions have developed to include both the third party liability and first party cost and expenses associated with a data breach or cyberattack.
-Insuring Agreements vary by insurance company.
+The cyber insurance market has evolved significantly since the first policies were introduced in the late 1990’s.
+Today, there are more than 25 carriers in the market providing up to $300M in limits.
+Coverage extensions have developed to include both the third-party liability and first-party cost and expenses associated with a data breach or cyber attack.
+Insuring agreements vary by insurance company.
 Options may include:

 - Regulatory Proceedings – covers defense of a proceeding or action brought by a privacy regulator (Federal Trade Commission, Health Insurance Portability and Accountability Act (HIPAA), State Attorney General) or fines for breach of a privacy regulation.
 Limited coverage for “PCI” fines is available.